Faculty & School/Dept.

 Faculty of Nursing, University of Toronto

-Beryl worked as a staff nurse (Labour and Delivery) for a decade.
-After obtaining a BScN (Western University) and an MScN (University of Toronto), she worked as a Clinical Nurse Specialist in maternal-newborn and women's health, and as a CUSO ‘cooperant’ in Nigeria in a program for women with obstetric fistulae.
-In 1997, she earned a PhD (Nursing) from Loyola University Chicago.
+Beryl practiced nursing as a staff nurse (Labour & Deliver) and Clinical Nurse Specialist (maternal-newborn and women's health) before serving as a CUSO ‘cooperant’ in Nigeria at a treatment centre for women with obstetric fistulae.
+She earned a BScN (Western University), MScN (University of Toronto), and a PhD in Nursing (Loyola University Chicago).
+Prior to her academic appointment, she worked at Sunnybrook Health Sciences Centre for three years as a Nurse Researcher.
 Her current faculty appointment to the School of Nursing at York commenced in 1999.

 Completed research has focused on quality of life, social determinants of health, resilience, loss and grieving, and other lived experiences with populations including persons with diabetes living on a low income, people living in a marginalized neighbourhood, mothers experiencing perinatal loss, women with gynecologic cancer, women in an abusive relationship, persons living with stroke, and older persons living in long-term care.